Flying roller coaster: Zamperla

-Italy's Zamperla produces a flying roller coaster model dubbed 'Volare' (Italian for "to fly").
-Riders lie down in the cars, which hang from an upper rail at a 45 degree angle.
+Italian design manufacturer Zamperla produces a flying roller coaster model dubbed 'Volare' (Italian for "to fly").
+Riders lie down in the cars, which hang from an upper rail at a 45-degree angle.
 The car is then lifted up into a flying position while holding the riders inside.
-This model is very compact and affordable (estimated to be US$6 million) and comes with a unique spiral lift hill in which a tall spinning column with 2 vertical poles connected to it push the cars up the spiral track.
+This model is very compact and affordable (estimated to be US$6 million) and comes with a unique spiral lift hill in which a tall spinning column with two vertical poles connected to it push the cars up the spiral track.
 The minimum rider height requirement is 50 inch.

+The first Volare debuted as a prototype in 2002 as Flying Coaster at Elitch Gardens, where it operated until 2007.
+It faced numerous technical issues that were corrected on subsequent models produced by Zamperla.
+After closing, Flying Coaster was returned to Zamperla, where it was refurbished and installed at Coney Island as Soarin' Eagle.

+Notably, the Volare model is often not met with particularly positive reviews.
+Roller coaster enthusiasts often describe the model as uncomfortable or rough due to the 'claustrophobic' cage-like nature of the restraint system.